italoag/wallet/.qoder/repowiki/en/content/Address Management.md

 - Address must be unique within the network
 - Public key must be provided and valid
 - All input parameters must be non-null
+- Correlation ID must be a valid UUID format

 ```mermaid
 sequenceDiagram